John the Baptist: Americas

+Saint John's Day, celebrated on June 24, is one of the most important dates in Brazil’s traditional June Festivals, known as "Festas Juninas".
+These festivities are deeply rooted in the country’s rural heritage and Catholic traditions, honoring Saint John the Baptist.
+Across Brazil, especially in the Northeast, cities like Campina Grande and Caruaru host massive celebrations with bonfires, "quadrilhas" (square dance), colorful customs, fireworks, and traditional foods, specially made from corn and peanut, such as "pamonha", "canjica", and "pé-de-moleque".
+In the North, particularly in the state of Amazonas, the "Festival de Parintins" adds a unique dimension to the June celebrations with the "Boi-Bumbá" folklore, perform theatrical retellings of Amazonian myths, mixing indigenous, African, and European cultural elements.
+More than a religious observance, the "Festa de São João" represents a vibrant expression of Brazilian folklore, reinforcing communal bonds and celebrating the diverse cultural identities that shape the nation.

 Saint John the Baptist is the patron saint of the Commonwealth of Puerto Rico and its capital city, San Juan.
 In 1521, the island was given its formal name, "San Juan Bautista de Puerto Rico", following the custom of christening a town with its formal name and the name which Christopher Columbus had originally given the island.
 The names "San Juan Bautista" and "Puerto Rico" were eventually used in reference to both city and island, leading to a reversal in terminology by most inhabitants largely due to a cartographic error.
 By 1746, the city's name ("Puerto Rico") had become that of the entire island, while the name for the island ("San Juan Bautista") had become that of the city.
 The official motto of Puerto Rico also references the saint: Joannes Est Nomen Eius.

 He is also a patron saint of French Canada and Newfoundland.
-The Canadian cities of St. John's, Newfoundland (1497), Saint John, New Brunswick (1604), and Saint-Jean-sur-Richelieu, Quebec (1665), were all named in his honor.
+The Canadian cities of St. John's, Newfoundland (1497), Saint John, New Brunswick (1604), and Saint-Jean-sur-Richelieu, Quebec (1665), were all named in his honour.
 His feast day of 24 June is celebrated officially in Quebec as the Fête Nationale du Québec and was previously celebrated in Newfoundland as Discovery Day.

 He is also patron of the Roman Catholic Diocese of Charleston, which covers the whole of South Carolina in the United States.

 Southeast Asia

-Calamba, Laguna, Calumpit, Bulacan, Balayan and Lian in Batangas, Sipocot and San Fernando, Camarines Sur, Daet, Camarines Norte San Juan, Metro Manila, Tabuelan, Cebu, and Jimenez, Misamis Occidental and the oldest in Taytay Rizal are among several places in the Philippines that venerate John as the town or city patron.
+Calamba, Laguna, Calumpit, Bulacan, Balayan, and Lian in Batangas, Sipocot, and San Fernando in Camarines Sur, Daet, Camarines Norte, San Juan, Metro Manila, Tabuelan, Cebu, Jimenez, Misamis Occidental, Badiangan, Banate, Dingle, Igbaras, and Sara in Iloilo and the oldest in Taytay Rizal are among several places in the Philippines that venerate John as the town or city patron.
 A common practise of many Filipino fiestas in his honour is bathing and the dousing of people in memory of John's iconic act.
 The custom is similar in form to Songkran and Holi, and serves as a playful respite from the intense tropical heat.
 While famed for the Black Nazarene it enshrines, Quiapo Church in Manila is actually dedicated to Saint John.